mfulghieri/mfmcmc/README.md

         A is the parameter.
 Similarly, you can store more than just one by also using a tuple.

       prior(A,guess): the prior distributions to use
-        A is the current parameter being loooked at. guess is the first parameter.
-If guess is not used, still include in the argument.
+        A is the current parameter being loooked at. guess is the inital parameter.
+If guess is not used within prior, still include in the argument.
 It is included in case you may want to have your parameter space investigated around the initial guess.
 For example: p(A) = scipy.stats.norm( (A[0] - guess[0]) / sigma )

       X: the independent variable in the data set